Nail-tail wallaby

-Nail-tail wallaby refers to Onychogalea, a genus describing three species of macropods, all of which are found in Australia.
-Related to kangaroos and wallabies, they are smaller sized species distinguished by a horny spur at the end of their tail.
-The northern nail-tail wallaby is still common in the northern part of Australia, the crescent nail-tail is now extinct, and the bridled nail-tail is considered rare and endangered, with probably fewer than 1100 mature individuals in the wild.
+The nail-tail wallabies, of genus Onychogalea, are three species of macropods, all found in Australia.
+Related to kangaroos and wallabies, they are smaller species distinguished by a horny spur at the end of their tail.
+The northern nail-tail wallaby is still common in the northern part of Australia, the crescent nail-tail is now extinct, and the bridled nail-tail is considered rare and endangered, with probably fewer than 500 mature individuals in the wild.
 Nail-tail wallabies are smaller than many other wallabies.